Circular economy and recycling

 • keyboard, mouse, headsets/phones

-Most of RMIT IT assets are leased and must be returned back to the supplier at the end of its life and should not be disposed of.
-If the particular IT or any other electronic equipment is not a leased asset and need to be disposed, they must not be disposed in any or RMIT's primary waste streams.
+Most of RMIT IT assets are leased and must be returned back to the supplier at the end of its life and should not be disposed of, any issues should be reported to IT Service Connect

 To minimise typical office supplies going into landfill during an office clean out, order a box or cage from Green Collect.